HideMyAss – Secure and Anonymous VPN Service

 - When you start the NBC video player again, it will ask for your location in the United States and the zip code.
 Important!
 The system pairs up that zip code with a specific service provider.
 To obtain a valid zip code post google “(any city) zip code” or take one from here.

 - You are done!
 You should be able to watch everything NBC is streaming.

 How to Watch Fox.com Streaming Video using Hotspot Shield

-If you are located outside the US and you trying to watch your favorite show on Fox.com you’ll get the following message:
+If you are located outside the US and you are trying to watch your favorite show on Fox.com you’ll get the following message: